jyates/jyates.github.com/README.md

 ## Locally Testing the Blog ##
 ==============================
-This blog can be tested by running:
+The site can be built through the rake tasks:
+_default_ - starts the site and refreshes firefox build - builds the site and starts the server stop - stops the server, if its running

+run 'rake -T' for more information,

+Alternatively, you can run jekyll by hand:

-'jekyll --server'
+$ 'jekyll --server'

 The site can then be seen at:
 http://0.0.0.0:4000